 Part of our aim at Hush Little Baby is to make the world a better place, one child at a time.
 One way we can do this is by providing moments of peace, gentleness and thoughtfulness in our classes.
 We are so lucky to have the opportunity to do this with thousands of young children every week, and we thank you from the bottom of our hearts for entrusting us with their music education.

 We invite you to see what happens in a Hush Little Baby music class for yourself.
-Why not bring your little one to one of our community music classes, or book classes for your early education and childcare service!
+Why not book some music classes for your early education and childcare service!